idsvnasia/terraform-test/README.md

-Terraform with test AWS modules:
+Terraform code which creates an EC2 instance in a simple custom VPC.

+Resources are spun up using internal modules:
 - VPC
+    - Creates VPC
+    - Creates 2 Subnets
 - EC2
+    - Creates EC2 instances basing on count
+    - Not flexible,

-User can use dev and prod folders, then reference the modules.
+User can use dev and prod directories and then reference the modules.